-Fencing and gates will serve as the primary landfill access controls.
+Fencing and gates will serve as the primary access controls.
 Outside of operating hours, a gate constructed of 6-foot chain link fence is located across the facility entrance road south of the scale house to prevent unauthorized vehicle access.
 The height and material for the entrance gate may vary.
 The scale house entrance will be locked to prevent unauthorized access.
-Vehicle access to the site at points other than the entry gate will be minimized by suitable fencing, which will be a 6-foot chain link fence, 4-foot barbed wire, or other acceptable fencing.
+Vehicle access to the site at points other than the entry gate will be minimized by suitable fencing, which will be a 6-foot chain link fence or 4-foot barbed wire.